rolfbjarne/xamarin-macios/docs/website/mtouch-errors.md

 ### MT8028: The runtime function {function} has been linked away.

 This indicates a bug in Xamarin.iOS.
 Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

+### <a name="MM8033"/>MM8033: Unable to marshal the return value of type {type} to Objective-C.

+This usually indicates a bug in Objective-C binding code.

+If the managed binding is from a third-party vendor, please contact the vendor.

+If the managed binding is shipped with Xamarin.iOS, please [submit an issue](https://github.com/xamarin/xamarin-macios/wiki/Submitting-Bugs-&-Suggestions).